HenryLe02/IT-help-desk-Portfolio/README.md

 ## 👨‍💻 About Me

+## 👨‍💻 About Me

-I am an aspiring IT Support professional based in Melbourne, Australia, with a strong interest in Microsoft technologies, endpoint management, IT service management, and cybersecurity fundamentals.
+I am an aspiring IT Support professional based in Melbourne, Australia, with a strong interest in Microsoft technologies, endpoint management, IT service management, and cybersecurity.

 To prepare for my first IT role, I have built hands-on home lab projects covering Active Directory, Microsoft Intune, Windows Server, Networking, PowerShell, and Jira Service Management.

-These projects helped me develop practical experience in troubleshooting, user and device management, system administration, ticket handling, and IT support workflows.
+These projects have strengthened my practical skills in troubleshooting, user and device management, system administration, and IT support workflows.

+I hold industry-recognized certifications including CompTIA A+, CompTIA Security+, Microsoft Certified: Endpoint Administrator Associate (MD-102), and ITIL® 4 Foundation.

-My goal is to begin my career in an IT Support or Service Desk role where I can apply my technical skills, continue learning, and contribute to delivering reliable IT services.
+My goal is to begin my career in an IT Support or Service Desk role where I can continue learning, contribute to a collaborative team, and deliver reliable IT services.

+> **Note:** I am professionally known as **Henry LE**.
+My legal name, which appears on my certifications, is **Khac Viet Hoang Le**.

 ---